 Acid reflux is a condition in which stomach contents and acid flow back up into the throat and esophagus.
 The esophagus is the tube that connects the throat and stomach.
 It’s a common problem in infants, especially those who are three months old or younger.
 Acid reflux usually occurs when the lower esophageal sphincter (LES) is weak or underdeveloped.
 The LES is the muscle between the stomach and the esophagus.
 It’s typically a one-way valve that temporarily opens when you swallow something.
 When the LES doesn’t close properly, stomach contents can flow back into the esophagus.
 Acid reflux can also result from a hiatal hernia or food allergies.

-A normal, healthy infant who experiences acid reflux may spit up after feedings, but usually isn’t irritable and won’t experience reflux after reaching 12 months of age.
-However, in some infants, acid reflux can be severe.
+A normal, healthy infant who has mild acid reflux may spit up after feedings, but usually isn’t irritable.
+They likely won’t experience acid reflux after reaching 12 months of age.
+In some infants, however, acid reflux can be severe.

 Signs of a severe reflux problem in infants include:

 - little to no weight gain

 - refusal to eat